 - Steps for mapping your form

-- Caveat: Fields with no clear “home” in LGL
+- What to do when your form fields have no clear “home” in LGL

 Before you do your mapping, however, we encourage you to think about how you will use the data once it’s in LGL.
 How you’re going to use the data later can help you understand how to map it now.